hydrodynamicstability/statquotes/README.md

   - *Improving Almost Anything:  Ideas and Essays*, revised edition.
 Wiley.

+- "I shall avoid, as much as I can, those questions which, though they have elicited the skill of mathematicians, have not enlarged our knowledge of science."

+  - James Clerk Maxwell (1873)

+  - *A Treatise on Electricity and Magnetism*.
+Clarendon.

 ## Computing

 - "The purpose of computing is insight, not numbers."